Richard Lainhart is an award-winning composer, filmmaker, and author - a digital artisan who works with sonic, visual, and textual data.

 Analog Synthesis in a Digital World

-Learn how Analog synths fit into your modern music production workflow in this amazing tutorial for ALL audio producers.
+Learn how analog synths fit into your modern music production workflow in this amazing tutorial for ALL audio producers -by the great Richard Lainhart.

 Soundbooth is an amazing application for creating and mastering perfect movie soundtracks.
 This tutorial shows you important tips & tricks that let you hit the ground running with Soundbooth CS4.